pedroalbertoveber/pedroalbertoveber/README.md

 Hi There! ✌️

 Welcome to my Github profile!
-I'd like to invite you to check out my repositories, especially 'gameStore-ts' and 'sportClubInterncional', these ones are my personal projects developed in React and TypeScript.
+I'd like to invite you to check out my repositories, especially 'gameStore-ts' and 'sportClubInternacional', these ones are my personal projects developed in React and TypeScript.

-💼 Open to work and I'm looking for my first job as a Front-End Developer
+💼 Open to work and I'm looking for my first job as a Web Developer.

 📩 You can reach me on my e-mail pedro.veber@outlook.com or WhatsApp +55 54 999859934